-Commercial areas making up more than 25% of the building area such as shop premises, hairdressers, restaurants etc. are exempt from the requirements.
-Please see the section "What can carry the Nordic Swan Ecolabel?".
+Separate commercial areas such as shopping centres, hospitals, factories etc. are exempt from the requirements.
+Please see the section "What can carry the Nordic Swan Ecolabel?" in the criteria document.

 General scope of the material requirements

 - The requirements include all materials and products that are incorporated in the Nordic Swan Ecolabel buildings and supplementary buildings included in the project. - The material requirements apply to all structures above the capillary layer.
 This includes materials used for insulation of the base plate (above or below the plate) and any radon barrier wherever it is placed. - Materials used on outdoor areas that are included in the building project and/or delivered by the house manufacturer are covered by relevant requirements.
 This includes products and construction materials such as decking, fences, pergolas, permanently installed outdoor furniture, playground and park equipment and similar items. - Installations up to the building are not included.
 This means, for example, that electrical cables up to the main fuse box are not included. - Requirements apply to permanently installed fittings, furniture and trimmings as well as loose fittings and furniture (e.g., wardrobes and lockers) that are included in the construction project and sold/let with the residential unit or premise.